 - File a wage theft claim with the California Labor Commissioner.
 The Division of Labor Standards Enforcement (DLSE) will investigate your case, hold a settlement conference, and, if necessary, hold a hearing where you can present your case.
 Within 15 days of the hearing, the hearing officer will make a decision; or

 - File a wage and hour lawsuit against your employer.
-This route can be more time-consuming and expensive since it involves more paperwork and going through the courts.
+This route can be more time-consuming and expensive, as it involves more paperwork and court proceedings.
 However, you may be able to recover a bigger settlement that also covers your attorneys’ fees.

 Note that even if the Labor Commissioner or court judge orders that your employer pay you, the employer may still appeal.
-In extreme cases, your only choice may be putting a lien on their property or trying to garnish their bank account.
+In extreme cases, your only option may be to place a lien on their property or to garnish their bank account.

 A labor law attorney can help you decide which is the best route to take in your particular case.